Learning Variational Quantum Circuit Parameters with Classical Artificial Intelligence for Quantum Phase Transition Detection: Abstract

 \section{Abstract}

 Learning many-body quantum states and quantum phase transitions remains a major challenge in quantum many-body physics.
 Classical machine learning methods offer certain advantages in addressing these difficulties.
-In this work, we propose a novel framework that bypasses the need to measure physical observables by directly learning the parameters of parameterized quantum circuits.
-By integrating the attention mechanism from large language models (LLMs) with a variational autoencoder (VAE), we efficiently capture hidden correlations within the circuit parameters.
-These correlations allow us to extract information about quantum phase transitions in an unsupervised manner.
-Moreover, our VAE acts as a classical representation of parameterized quantum circuits and the corresponding many-body quantum states, enabling the efficient generation of quantum states associated with specific phases.
-We apply our framework to a variety of quantum systems and demonstrate its broad applicability, with particularly strong performance in identifying topological quantum phase transitions.
+In this paper, we shift the research perspective that bypasses the need for high-fidelity quantum states by directly learning the parameters of parameterized quantum circuits.
+By integrating attention mechanisms with a variational autoencoder (VAE), we efficiently capture hidden correlations within the parameter distribution that encode quantum phase boundaries.
+These correlations enable us to extract phase transition information in an unsupervised manner and identify a data-driven ``generalized order parameter'' from the learned latent space.
+The framework remains robust even when VQE converges to local minima rather than true ground states.
+Moreover, our framework acts as a classical representation of VQE optimization landscapes, enabling the reconstruction of complete phase diagrams.
+Our results demonstrate that quantum phase transition information can indeed be extracted directly from variational circuit parameters.